The Richards Free Library offers access to the Internet as part of its commitment to the role of the public library in the Information Age.

 Access will be provided 30 minutes per day during regular business hours but end 15 minutes before closing.
 Additional times may be granted if two or more computers are available.

-Patrons will sign in at the circulation desk.
-At that time they will need to present their library card.
-Staff will verify the patron’s status.
+Patrons will check in at the circulation desk.
 They will receive a tag indicating the computer they are assigned to affix to the computer during their session.

 Users may print pages to a printer at the posted price per page if the printer is available for use.
 The printer may not support sophisticated graphics or color.